-We believe language is acquired through comprehensible input.
-Languages are not acquired by studying, traditional practice, or by listening and repeating.
+Language is acquired through comprehensible input.
 Languages are acquired as we hear or read messages that we can understand in the language.
-We choose stories, videos, mini-novels, current events, and relevant content that is compelling to our students, to make it comprehensible, and rich from day one.
+We choose stories, videos, mini-novels, and content that is compelling to our students, to make it comprehensible.

-In the classroom we use and recycle high frequency words and structures, and focus on those most used verbs and words all year long.
-We will also have a Free Voluntary Reading program.
-When we talk to the students about their daily life, their likes and dislikes, and the things that truly matter to them.
+In the classroom, we use and recycle high-frequency words and structures, and focus on those most used verbs and words all year long.
+We talk to the students about their daily lives, their likes and dislikes, and the things that truly matter to them.
 By doing this the language comes naturally to each student.

 - Brandon Brown Quiere un Perro